On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: YY-gadget from XX, ZZ, X, Z

 can be simulated using the Hamiltonian of the form in~\eqref{eq:dwave2}.
 Therefore using the Hamiltonian in~\eqref{eq:dwave2} one can in principle simulate any finite-norm real valued Hamiltonian on qubits.
 Although by the {\sf QMA}-completeness of $\mathcal{H}_{ZZXX}$ one could already simulate such Hamiltonian via suitable embedding, our YY gadget provides a more direct alternative for the simulation.

-{\bf Analysis. } The results in \cite{BL08} shows that Hamiltonians of the form in~\eqref{eq:dwave2} supports universal adiabatic quantum computation and finding the ground state of such a Hamiltonian is \textsc{{\sf QMA}-complete}.
+Following joint work with with Cao and others, we will analize the $YY$ gadget \cite{Cao_2015}.
+The results in \cite{BL08} shows that Hamiltonians of the form in~\eqref{eq:dwave2} supports universal adiabatic quantum computation and finding the ground state of such a Hamiltonian is \textsc{{\sf QMA}-complete}.
 This form of Hamiltonian is also interesting because of its relevance to experimental implementation \cite{2006cond.mat..8253H}.
 Here we show that with a Hamiltonian of the form in~\eqref{eq:dwave2} we could simulate a target Hamiltonian $\mathcal{H}_\text{targ}=\mathcal{H}_\text{else}+\alpha Y_1Y_2$.
 Introduce an slack $w$ and define the penalty Hamiltonian as $\mathcal{H}=\Delta|1\rangle\langle{1}|_w$.
 Let the perturbation $V=V_0+V_1+V_2$ be

 Then the gadget Hamiltonian $\mathcal{\tilde{H}}=\mathcal{H}+V$ is of the form in~\eqref{eq:dwave2}.
 Here we choose the parameter $\kappa=(|\alpha|\Delta^3/4)^{1/4}$.
 In order to show that the low lying spectrum of $\mathcal{\tilde{H}}$ captures that of the target Hamiltonian, define $\mathscr{L}_-=\text{span}\{|\psi\rangle$ such that $\mathcal{\tilde{H}}|\psi\rangle=\lambda|\psi\rangle,\lambda<\Delta/2\}$ as the low energy subspace of $\mathcal{\tilde{H}}$ and $\mathscr{L}_+=\eye-\mathscr{L}_-$.
 Define $\Pi_-$ and $\Pi_+$ as the projectors onto $\mathscr{L}_-$ and $\mathscr{L}_+$ respectively.